 Hospitality Committee – This committee shall make arrangements for all Band banquets, parents’ nights, and other social functions.

 Scholarship Committee – This committee shall review scholarship applications and shall award a scholarship to the four (4) most deserving applicants.
-The committee members should not be parents of senior students.
+The committee members should not be parents or relatives of senior students.
 All applicants must be in their year of graduation and have been a band member for all four years.
 The amount of these scholarships shall be determined annually, not to exceed $1,000.
 Recipients must claim scholarship funds within six (6) months of presentation.
 Unclaimed scholarships shall remain in the fund for future use.
+This committee may also facilitate selection of other scholarships funded outside the Boosters, as determine appropriate by the Board.

 Photo Button Committee – This committee shall handle making and selling of buttons containing individual and group band student pictures.